nghttp2/nghttp2/doc/h2load.1.rst

-    This is the subset of the number reported in ``failed`` and most likely the network level failures or stream was reset by RST_STREAM.
+    This is the subset of the number reported in ``failed`` and most likely the network level failures or stream was reset by RST_STREAM. timeout
+    The number of requests whose connection timed out before they were completed.
+This  is  the  subset   of  the  number  reported  in ``errored``.

 status codes
   The number of status code h2load received.